Covid-19 and Evans Hall

 Card Access to Evans Hall

-Evans Hall is currently open to the public who comply with covid policies for visitors.
-Cal1 card access will still be needed to access the building outside of the following Fall 2022 Semester business hours:
+Evans Hall is currently closed to the public for winter break.
+Beginning Tuesday, January 17, 2023 Evans will be open to the public who comply with covid policies for visitors.
+Cal1 card access will still be needed to access the building outside of the following Spring 2023 Semester business hours:

 - Mondays – Thursdays, 7:40 am – 10:00 pm